openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

    subsection appears at the end of the section, with the subsection name selected.
 #.
 Enter the name for the new subsection.
 A descriptive name can help learners
-   locate content in the courseware.
+   locate content in the course.
 It can also help you select content when you analyze performance in edX Insights.
 #. :ref:`Add units<Create a Unit>` to the new subsection as needed.

 It is recommended that you :ref:`test course content <Testing Your Course